Grupo-SEMEAR-USP/swarm_in_blocks/README.md

 In order to fly a real swarm using clover, we decided to take an approach of putting every clover on the same ROS network / environment so that the master could talk to each one of them.

 We did this by separating each drone topics / nodes / services with namespaces.
 The goal is to achieve the same effect as the simulation that we've done in **CopterHACK 2022**, so each drone would have its own `/cloverID` namespace, and the ID is the identifier for each drone.
-Again, for more detailed information on how this works, please check out our [gitbook](https://swarm-in-blocks.gitbook.io/swarm-in-blocks/).

 In other wods, instead of just `simple_offboard` node for a single drone, we'd now have `/clover0/simple_offboard`, `/clover1/simple_offboard` and so on.

 To launch it, you need to first stop clover's default daemon, and then connect all raspberrys to the same network.
-After that, you should connect all their `roscore` to the asm launch the `realClover.launch` file passing the `ID` arguement as a parameter:
+After that, you should connect all their `roscore` to the same IP address (the master's), and then launch the `realClover.launch` file passing the `ID` arguement as a parameter.
+Again, for more detailed information on how this works, please check out our [gitbook](https://swarm-in-blocks.gitbook.io/swarm-in-blocks/):

     sudo systemctl stop clover
     roslaunch rasp_pkg realClover.launch ID:=0